 This is the most common way to use the Tor Browser with a VPN.
 It involves connecting to a VPN client and encrypting the connection data before the data packets are connected to the Tor network.

 This system is advantageous in many ways, as it hides the fact that the connection was made over Tor, and it prevents Tor from accessing the user’s IP address.
-Using Tor over VPN unblocks Tor, even where it is blocked.
+It also unblocks Tor, even where it is blocked.
 If the Tor Browser were to encounter a security flaw, a user accessing Tor over a VPN would be protected.

-Another advantage of Tor over VPN is its ease.
+Another Tor advantage over VPN is its ease.
 To set it up, the users connect to their favorite VPN and launch the Tor Browser.